AloisJanicek/org-roam-server-light/readme.md

         return
 ```

-We'll be using these four basic methods to handle the responses.
+We'll be using these methods to handle the responses.
 On our first line, we import the `BaseHTTPRequestHandler` from the `http.server` package.
 This is going to be the class that ours will subclass.
 There are some important things to note:

 - When a request comes in, the BaseHTTPRequestHandler will automatically route the request to the appropriate request method (either `do_GET` or `do_POST`) which we've defined on our subclass